 From the outset it was clear that M&S is a business with a great understanding of employee engagement, a point backed up by their mature employee engagement survey programme.
-They’ve been formally measuring engagement as far back as 2000 with the ‘Your Say’ survey having been run in some form for a decade.
+They’ve been formally measuring engagement as far back as 2000 with the ‘Talk Straight’ survey having been run in some form for a decade.
 And, moreover, they’ve also been heavily involved with the government-backed Engage for Success movement.

 The challenge for us has been to build on what M&S already had in place and, over the years we’ve been working with them, we’ve been able to become their strategic partner.
 In forging such close ties, we’ve really come to know their business well, which has enabled us to continually grow and evolve their engagement survey programme in line with often fast-changing needs and strategies.

 The most recent brief has been to enable M&S, through their employee research programme, to make the transition from measuring employee engagement to the employee experience in a more holistic sense.

 Alex Nelson, Senior Colleague Experience Manager at M&S, explains more about this:

 “At M&S we wanted to understand not only how engaged our colleagues are, but also what we can do as a business to make sure everyone feels trusted to do their job, and what barriers we can remove to take frustration out of our roles.
 Alongside this, we also wanted to know what we can do to make the ‘important moments’ with us, even better – be it joining, becoming a manager or leaving us.

 This programme allows us to not only have a complete view of how people are feeling, but also to simply see the impact our work has across the entire colleague lifecycle.”